egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 %   * Louvain method algorithm is run on the newly constructed graph
 % * Therefore introducing temporal smoothness and high efficiency

-@heFastAlgorithmCommunity2015 introduces an efficient algorithm by modifying the Louvain method algorithm.
+@heFastAlgorithmCommunity2015 introduces an efficient algorithm by modifying the Louvain method.
 Based on the observation that between consecutive timesteps only a fraction of connections changes and do not affect communities dramatically, they argue that if all community nodes remain unchanged, the community also remains unchanged.
 With this in mind, they make a distinction between two types of nodes, ones that change the connection in a snapshot transition and ones that do not.
 The former have to be recomputed, while the latter maintain their community label.
 The nodes that maintain their community are merged into community nodes with edges to other community nodes and changed nodes weighted proportionally to their real connectivity (amount of edges when ungrouped).
 This simplified graph is passed to the Louvain method algorithm for community detection.
 By reusing the community assignments temporal smoothness is maintained and due to the incremental nature of this algorithm, the overall complexity remains low.